Dynamic Weight-based Temporal Aggregation for Low-light Video Enhancement Under Extreme Noise: Experiments

 \subsection{Experimental Settings}

 DWTA-Net is trained on the paired low-light video dataset DID~\cite{Fu_DID}.
+Existing LLVE datasets are often limited in quality and scale; we therefore select DID, as it is a high-quality dataset that provides genuine low-light noise for training.

-While we report quantitative results on this dataset using full-reference metrics (PSNR, SSIM, and LPIPS~\cite{zhang2018lpips}), our primary goal is to evaluate the model’s effectiveness in practical, unconstrained scenarios.
-To this end, we focus our qualitative evaluation on challenging \textit{in-the-wild} low-light videos that are entirely separate from the training data.
+While we report quantitative results on this dataset using full-reference metrics, our primary goal is to evaluate the model's effectiveness in practical, unconstrained scenarios with heavy noise.
+To this end, we focus our qualitative evaluation on challenging in-the-wild low-light videos that are entirely separate from the training data.
 In particular, we highlight the \textit{Horse} sequence, a professional filming dataset captured after sunset with a Canon ML-105.
 This serves as a comprehensive benchmark due to its diverse degradations, including homogeneous skies, textured grass, and fine structural details such as fences and electric cables.

-The proposed model is trained for $3\times 10^5$ iterations using NVIDIA RTX 3090/5090 GPUs with 5 input frames for the alignment in Stage~I. The Adam optimizer~\cite{Kingma2014AdamAM} is adopted for optimization with an initial learning rate of $1\times 10^{-4}$.
-The batch size is set to 1 and patch size to $512\times512$.
+The proposed model is trained for $3\times 10^5$ iterations using NVIDIA RTX 3090/5090 GPUs with 5 input frames for the alignment in Stage~I. The Adam optimizer is adopted for optimization with an initial learning rate of $1\times 10^{-4}$.
+The batch size is set to 1 and the patch size to $512\times512$.

+For the paired dataset (DID) used for training, we use three full-reference metrics: PSNR and SSIM to assess fidelity, and LPIPS to measure perceptual quality.
+For real-world (unpaired), in-the-wild footage, we adopt the NIQE and CLIP-IQA as no-reference metrics.
+Higher CLIP-IQA and lower NIQE are better.